 Adam recently graduated from UQ with degrees in both Commerce and Business Management, and now works for one of the ‘Big Four’ consulting firms.

-You can help students like Adam Bonner overcome financial hardship and achieve their dreams by donating to Young Achievers Program by clicking on ‘Give Now’ below.
+You can help students like Adam Bonner overcome financial hardship and achieve their dreams by donating to the UQ Young Achievers Scholarship by clicking on ‘Give Now’ below.

 Help students like Adam reach their potential.

 100% of donor contributions go to the nominated cause.